 Even if you are exposed to the bacteria that causes tuberculosis or even get infected by the bacteria, your immune system may be strong enough to fight it which prevents you from becoming sick.
 This is why doctors classify tuberculosis into two distinct types:

 Bronchitis may be avoided by not smoking, staying away or reducing time around things that can cause irritation in the nose, throat and lungs (dust and animal dander, for example), washing hands often, and maintaining a healthy diet to boost the immune system.
 Rest is advisable especially if the person has contracted a cold, as well as taking the medicine exactly how the doctor ordered.

-On the other hand, tuberculosis may be prevented by not exposing one’s self to people with active TB.
+Tuberculosis may be prevented by not exposing one’s self to people with active TB.
 Getting a BCG (Bacille Calmette-Guerin) vaccine is also recommended to help prevent the spread of TB, especially among small children.
 Latent TB (a type of TB where the bacteria are trapped in tiny capsules produced by the immune system to prevent further complications) and active TB both require immediate medical supervision so early diagnosis and treatment is advised to prevent deterioration of the disease and spread of the infection.

 Both diseases are potentially dangerous especially if left untreated.
 Acute bronchitis, if not tended to, can progress to pneumonia and chronic bronchitis, especially in people with suppressed immune systems.
 Chronic bronchitis is associated with long-term constriction of airways, bacterial infection and other diseases like asthma, emphysema, and chronic obstructive pulmonary disease, which can eventually lead to death.